gastonstat/letter-of-rec/README.md

 Assuming that I have a bit of spare time, and that I know you enough, to consider the possibility of writing a __strong letter of recommendation__ I use the following criteria:

-- :calendar: I have known you for at least one year: I know your name, what your major is, and I also know a bit about you.
+- :calendar: I have known you for at least one year: I know your name, what your major/minor is, and I also know a bit about you.

 - :100: You took a course of at least 3-units with me (e.g. Stat 133, 151A, 154) and received a score in the